 Gingersrus Database Taxon ID 7852

-CURRENT NAME: Costus asplundii - red bract form
+OLD NAME: Costus asplundii - red bract form

-PROPOSED NAME: Costus asplundii
+NEW NAME: Costus asplundii

 NAME CHANGE NOTES: beautiful form in cultivation from northeastern Ecuador with red bracts and pink to red flowers